breannabisnott/ECSE3038_lab3/README.md

 # Breanna Bisnott ECSE3038 Lab 3 Submission

 ### Two Truths & a Lie
-- smth
+- I've flown a plane
-- smth
+- My 5K PB is 28:22
-- smth
+- I love ackee

 The purpose of this code is for a lab assignment on building POST request handlers with FastAPI :D